 What does a commercial manager do in construction?

 In the ideal scenario, the commercial manager is hired onto a commercial construction project as early as possible.
 It benefits the entire team participating in the construction to have a professional commercial manager partake in the tender process.
 This will ensure that any risks in hiring specific contractors are part of the financial calculations for the entire project.

 Additionally, once a contract is agreed upon and put into practice, the commercial manager should have a role in overseeing the terms of that agreement.
 In particular, should the contractor submit a price range for particular services or materials involved in the construction, a commercial manager will understand how to legally apply a fixed time window to finalize the costs.
 This ensures that the project manager doesn’t overpay for skills or labour.

 The commercial manager is also responsible for reporting on the financial aspects of the ongoing project to the owner and project manager.
 These reports allow the commercial manager to present new business ideas.
 Specifically, they can expand future income for the owner once the building is complete.
-By presenting all of these ideas in the context of fiscal updates, the commercial manager allows the owner to easily review the proposals and consider their potential with appropriate facts.
+By presenting all of these ideas in the context of fiscal updates, the commercial manager allows the owner to easily review the proposals.
+Moreover, the owner can consider their potential with appropriate facts.

 How do I become a successful commercial manager?